MukhtarAhmed40/DELM-Project/README.md

 # Introduction
 We introduce DELM, a comprehensive approach incorporating batch normalization, adaptive feature agregation, N-grams, features selection, 5 layers and a hybrid envornment combining FDNN, BDN, and the adaptive feature agregation to address these challenges of network anomaly detection.

+# UNSW-NB15
+Implementation of an approach of generating synthetic data to balance UNSW-NB15 network anomaly detection Benchmark dataset using DELM cGAN.

 # Getting Started
 Before you begin, ensure you have the following installed: